data-to-insight/ssd-data-model/README.md

 The object specification input file[csv] can be found in the [admin](./docs/admin) subfolder, and there is further ongoing work to provide more 'human readable' reporting methods beyond the aforementioned [data object model](https://data-to-insight.github.io/ssd-data-model/).

 #### Data Objects

+The datamodel is described using [YAML][yaml], which is designed to be a "human friendly" data format, offering a more readable structure than such as XML/JSON, a reduced storage/processing footprint and in combination with Git provides an audit trail of changes that can be tracked.

 The [objects](./data/objects) folder contains definition for all the specification entity/objects as well as details of synthetic data parameters and validation rules that apply to each field within the object.